Date of Manufacture for Bicycle Components

 of calipers had no markings.

-Maillard used an open dating system for their hubs.
+Maillard used an open dating system for their hubs and

 week of the year, 01 to 52.
 (Thanks to Erik Frey for providing this